i2-open/i2scim/README.md

 the SCIM schema was developed.

 How SCIM and XML are alike:
-* Schema defines attributes, their syntax, mutability, optionaly, visibility, etc.
+* Schema defines attributes, their syntax, mutability, optionality, visibility, etc.
 * The ability to register attribute names and their meanings (with IANA).

 How SCIM and XML are NOT alike: